 Having reviewed the steps taken by Mali to address the nine corrective actions requested by the EITI Board, it can be reasonably concluded that four of the nine corrective actions have been fully addressed and that Mali has made meaningful progress in implementing the EITI Standard, with considerable improvements across individual requirements.
-The outstanding gaps relate to MSG governance (Requirement 1.4), license allocation (Requirement 2.2), Subnational transfers (Requirement 5.2), follow-up on recommendations (Requirement 7.3), and outcomes and impact of EITI implementation (Requirement 7.4).
+The outstanding gaps relate to MSG governance (Requirement 1.4), license allocation (Requirement 2.2), follow-up on recommendations (Requirement 7.3), and outcomes and impact of EITI implementation (Requirement 7.4).